wacncontent/CustomizeTool/lastMonth/includes/custom-dns-web-site.md

 		This example demonstrates creating an A record for the root domain.
 If you wish to create a wildcard entry to cover all subdomains, you would enter '__*__' as the subdomain.

-7. Next, create a CNAME record that has an alias of **awverify**, and a canonical domain of **awverify.mysite.chinacloudsites.cn** that you obtained earlier.
+7. Next, create a CNAME record that has an alias of **awverify**, and a canonical domain of **awverify.mysite.azurewebsites.net** that you obtained earlier.

 	> [AZURE.NOTE] While an alias of awverify may work for some registrars, others may require the full alias domain name of awverify.www.customdomainname.com or awverify.customdomainname.com.